icko17/Port-scanner-in-Python/README.md

 ## 🚀 Usage

---Replace the HOST variable in port_scanner.py with your target IP address:
+- Replace the HOST variable in port_scanner.py with your target IP address:

       HOST = '192.168.11.33'  # <- your target IP

---Run the script:
+- Run the script:

       python3 port_scanner.py

 ## 🧠 What I Learned

-  -Working with sockets in Python
+  - Working with sockets in Python

-  -Basic network programming (TCP ports)
+  - Basic network programming (TCP ports)

-  -Multithreading with ThreadPool
+  - Multithreading with ThreadPool

-  -Visual progress tracking with tqdm
+  - Visual progress tracking with tqdm